rserota/wad/README.md

 ```

-## SoundIterator
+## Sound Iterator

-The SoundIterator object is used for playing sounds in a random order or repeatedly through a loop.
+The `SoundIterator` object is used for playing sounds in a random order or repeatedly through a loop.
 It is good for footstep sounds, for example.

 ```javascript
 var  iterator = new Wad.SoundIterator({